phocean/TopIcons-plus/README.md

 ## Credits

+TopIcons Plus is a fork of TopIcons.
 Many thanks go to Adel Gadllah for making the [original extension](http://94.247.144.115/repo/topicons/) and also to Mjnaderi for the [Toptray fork](https://github.com/mjnaderi/TopTray).

 Also, thanks to all contributors (code and issues), and especially to [nevesnunes](https://github.com/nevesnunes) for the very nice code improvements he brought up!